Use Bluetooth to discover and connect to receivers

 Bluetooth discovery allows devices to see each other even when they may be on different subnets or when Bonjour and mDNS traffic isn't available.
 It is important to note that Bluetooth is only available for discovery.
 You cannot connect to a device if it isn't on the same network.

-To use Bluetooth discovery both devices need to be in range of each other.
-Maximum Bluetooth range varies, but on average is about 30 feet.
+To use Bluetooth discovery both devices need to be in the range of each other.
+The maximum Bluetooth range varies, but on average is about 30 feet.

 When AirParrot sees an Apple TV with Bluetooth enabled, it will show this icon

 Your Mac will need to be equipped with a Bluetooth LE chipset also.
 To find out if your Mac has this chipset follow the instruction below: